-Unvented systems are fed directly from the cold water mains supply; therefore no expansion tank is required.
-Unvented Water Heaters can therefore offer a number of benefits compared to conventional “vented” systems including higher pressure and flow rates and balanced hot/cold supplies.
-Unvented water heaters are ideal where hot water is required for multiple outlets such as kitchens or wash rooms, or larger capacities are available for more commercial options, such as dishwashing, hand washing or low demand canteen use.
-Unvented Water Heaters can also offer flexible siting as there is no need for a cold water cistern.
+An Unvented system heats water directly from the mains water supply; an expansion tank is not required.
+Unvented models offer a number of benefits compared to conventional Vented / Point of Use systems including higher pressure / higher flow rates and balanced hot / cold water supplies.
+Unvented Heaters are ideal where hot water is required for multiple outlets, such as kitchens & washrooms.
+Large capacity Heaters are available for more commercial options such as dishwashing, hand washing or low demand canteen use.
+Unvented models are incredibly flexible as they can be sited practically anywhere.

-Point of use Water Heaters are ideal for use with single sink requirements, for example in kitchens, surgeries, and workshops.
+These are ideal for use with single sink requirements for example in kitchens, surgeries, workshops and more.

 Water Heater Accessories

-When installing Unvented Water Heaters it is important that the right accessory packs are used.
-As every installation is different, accessory packs are used to ensure that the water heater is installed correctly and safely.
-In some cases, expansion in a cold water main is restricted via a stop valve, check valve or water meter, and an accessory pack which includes an expansion vessel must be fitted.
+When installing Unvented Heaters it is important to fully utilise the right accessories.
+As every installation is different, accessory packs are used to ensure that the heater is installed correctly and safely.
+In some cases, expansion in a cold water main is restricted via a stop valve, check valve or water meter therefore we at PlumbNation Heating Supplies recommend that an accessory pack including an expansion vessel should be fitted.
 It is also essential that you are aware of your maximum incoming water pressure prior to installation.

-There are a variety of accessory packs available, dependant on your circumstances, and PlumbNation recommends that you seek expert advice from either your installer or manufacturer, if you are unsure of your installation requirements.
+There are a variety of accessory packs available, however the exact accessory pack appropriate for you will depend on your Water Heating requirements, therefore PlumbNation Heating Supplies recommend that you seek further expert advice from either your installer or manufacturer (for example Ariston) before purchasing an Accessory Pack.

 An Electric Water Heater is relatively simple to install, especially when compared to a Gas Heater.
 It is recommended that a professional installation team carry out the installation.
 Electric Heaters are fast, clean and economical.